illusion173/Phi-Bye/README.md

 ## Architecture Design
 ![Phi-Bye](PHIByeArchitecture.png)
-This data pipeline will take in audio & transcript text files with Protected Health Information (PHI) and utput new audio files with the PHI redacted. <br>
+This data pipeline will take in audio & transcript text files with Protected Health Information (PHI) and output new audio files with the PHI redacted. <br>

 ## Getting Started
 **WARNING when running this project, you account _will_ be charged by AWS.
 Please be aware of this.**